a-karma/Bogor_Workshop/DAY_2/Session2.md

 > `Exercise 3`
 >
 > Run the pipeline above for the sample you've picked.
-> Use samtools tview to inspect this new bam file you have generated

 Now that you have learnt how to generate a clean bam file we can move to our next session: Variant Calling!